BLOG

 To start your zero-turn mower, locate and engage the parking brake.
 The correct starting position for your drive handles requires you to have them wide apart.
 Your PTO should be pushed down into the off position.
 Once these are in place, you can turn your key to the start position which will start the engine.

 Next, pull up on the yellow PTO knob to engage the mower blades.
 With your ZRT engine running, place the engine in neutral.
-You’ll do this by pulling both levers together, right over your lap.
+You’ll do this by pulling both steering levers together, right over your lap.

 How to Drive a Zero-turn Mower